This annual list of the best property management franchises was revised and updated on April 28, 2021.

-This company currently ranks #491 on Entrepreneur magazine’s Franchise 500 list.
-Founded in 1986 and franchising since 2004, the number of locations has been on the rise over the past decade from 95 in 2009 to the current total of 310, none of which are company-owned and 29 of which are located outside the U.S.
+Founded by Kirk McGary and two friends in 1986 and franchising since 2004, the number of locations has been on the rise in recent years from 160 in 2011 to the current total of 337 (up from the previously reported total of 325), none of which are company-owned and 22 are located outside the US.

-2. Property Management, Inc.
+2. Property Management, Inc. (PMI)

 3. All County Property Management

-This company currently ranks #452 on Entrepreneur magazine’s Franchise 500 list.
-Founded in 1990 and franchising since 2008, the number of locations has expanded in recent years from 13 in 2011 to the current total of 50, only one of which is company-owned and all of which are located in the U.S.
+Founded by Scott McPherson and Sandy Fererra in 1990 and franchising since 2008, the number of locations has expanded in recent years from 13 in 2011 to the current total of 58 (up from the previously reported total of 52), of which two are company-owned and all are located in the US.